scribe-security/actions/README.md

 - Generate/sign local directories (not mapped to the working dir)
 - Generate evidence for a global cache directory
 - Use tool functionality not exposed by containerized actions.
-Note: Installing genSBOM locally is very useful when you want to create an SBOM outside the workflow default workspace directory.
+Note: Installing gensbom locally is very useful when you want to create an SBOM outside the workflow default workspace directory.

 See details [Installer - action](installer/README.md)